 Frost and Freeze Protection in the Fall

-Here’s a practical fall checklist:
+Here’s a practical fall protection checklist:

 Which Plants Need Frost Protection?

-- Broccoli and spinach
+- Dahlias and cannas

 How to Cover Plants for the Winter: Best Materials